sangeethnandakumar/Twileloop.SessionGuard/document.md

     }

     //Step 2: Write your model by simply calling `WriteFileAsync`
-    //This will serialize your MyData into XML then compresses it using 'Deflate' algorithm before storing it as a binary file
+    //This will serialize your MyData into XML then compresses it using the 'Deflate' algorithm before storing it as a binary file
     //Here we used '*.dat' as an extension, You can use any you prefer private void Write_Click(object sender, EventArgs e)
     {